gradiuscypher/bitcraft-planner/README.md

 Crafting planner for Bitcraft Online

 # Working on
+- Build the model methods that create our lookup dictionaies and then refactor API to return those objects
+- Create proper Pydantic API response objects
 - Get the skill names from JSON as well so that we can present them in the recipes
 - SQLA implementation, example alembic setup - basic models for recipe sharing
 - Group crafting planner, allow there to be an owner link and viewer links